First passage sets of the 2D continuum Gaussian free field: First passage sets of the 2D continuum GFF

 Notice that if only a part of the boundary satisfies $u \leq -a$, then we also know that the FPS stays at a positive distance of any point on this interval.
 Indeed, this follows from the level line construction: we know from the proof of Theorem \ref{two-value gen f} and the remarks following the proof that for $\A_{-a,b}^u$ any connected set of $u^{-a,b}$ is entirely part of the boundary of a component of $D \backslash \A_{-a,b}$; on the other hand we also know that any component with $h_{\A_{-a,b}^u}+u\leq -a$ in the complement of $\A_{-a,b}^u$, will also be a component of the complement of $\A_{-a}^u$.
-Putting this together we conclude:
+Putting this together we conclude. \begin{cor} Let $\A_{-a}^u$ be an FPS with boundary condition $u$ of $\Phi$, where $u$ is a bounded harmonic function with piecewise constant boundary data.
+Then $\A_{-a}^u\cap D$ is at positive distance of any connected $J\subseteq \partial D$ where there is an open neighborhood $J_\epsilon$ such that $u(x)\leq-a$ for all $x\in J_\epsilon\cap \partial D$. \end{cor}